samuelusc/CSCI596-Project/README.md

 7. Interactive Interface:
 An intuitive and user-friendly interface is designed to make it easier for users to discover and explore new movies.

+8. Movie Search:
+An interactive interface for user to search for a movie.
+The fuzzy search is supported.

+9. Movie Recommendation:
+Showing user the recommended movies based on the search results.
+The recommended movies are generated based on pre-collected movie review data.

 ## Backend